 Other Macroeconomic Benefits

-During the past year, the Durban ICC also made other significant contribution in the following economic areas:
+During the past year, the Durban ICC also made other significant contributions in the following economic areas:

-• Tax Revenue Generation – A total of R283-million in tax revenue was generated by the Durban ICC in 2014.
-Since 2007, activities associated with the Durban ICC have cumulatively contributed R1.87-billion to taxes.
+• Tax Revenue Generation – A total of R237.3-million in tax revenue was generated by the Durban ICC in 2016.
+Since 2007, activities associated with the Durban ICC have cumulatively contributed R2.4-billion to government taxes.

-• Net Foreign Exchange Earnings – The Durban ICC makes an important contribution to foreign exchange earnings through international delegates and tourists who come to the country.
-However, the Durban ICC was both a generator and a user of Foreign Exchange over the past financial year.
-Therefore net foreign exchange earnings (generation less usage) totalled R586-million in 2014.
-This represents a R20-million year-on-year increase, and cumulatively brings the total of net foreign exchange earnings to R3.6-billion in since 2007.
+• Net Foreign Exchange Earnings – The Durban ICC makes an important contribution to foreign exchange earnings by attracting international delegates and tourists to the country.
+The foreign exchange earnings totalled R 642-million in 2016 and bring the cumulative total of net foreign exchange earnings to R4.9-billion in since 2007.